grantcarthew/node-scalable-blob-store/README.md

 // Writing Exapmle
 blobStore.write(readStream).then((blobPath) => {
   console.log(blobPath)
-  // Console logs the blobPath like this.
+  // Logs the blobPath.
+The store root is not included.
+  // Store in your database.
 Only two UUIDs shown for brevity.
-  // The root is not included.
-Store in your database.
   // /e6b7815a-c818-465d-8511-5a53c8276b86/aea4be6a-9e7f-4511-b394-049e68f59b02
 }).catch((err) => {
   console.error(err)